 Hippie counterculture posters became infinitely more strident and aggressive after the Kent State shootings.
 In May 1970 a group of unarmed students were protesting against the escalation of the Vietnam war into Cambodia.
 However, when the national guard was called in; things got out of hand.
 Four students – two protesting, two just passing by – were killed, nine were wounded.

 Jay Belloli was a student at Berkeley at the time.
 Outraged at the senseless death of his fellow students he created a poster image that was taken from Goya’s early 19th-century work “Saturn Devouring His Son,” with the Chronos figure as Amerika.
 The posters were printed on recycled IBM computer paper scavenged from trashcans but found massive popularity and traction in the wake of the campus shootings.

 “American Flag” Carson-Morris (1970)

 Just a decade earlier this “defacement ” of the stars and stripes would have been unthinkable.
-Today this kind of anti-American image utilizing the flag is seen everywhere from Iran to China.
+Today this kind of anti-American image utilising the flag is seen everywhere from Iran to China.
 In fact, it has become a bit clichéd, but in 1970 it was fresh and original, a clever, and more importantly, eye-catching image that embodied an insightful political comment in a simple design.
-One of the most radical images of the Hippy counterculture.
+One of the most original pictures of the Hippy counterculture.

 “Bring the Troops Home Now” Nancy Coner (1967)